c3lang/c3-web/docs/language-common/attributes.md

 The argument is a *feature-list*: one or more feature identifiers (`CONST_IDENT`) combined with `&`, `|`, `!`, and parentheses.
 A comma at the top level is treated as `|`, so `@feat(POSIX, WIN32)` matches when either flag is set.
 Repeating the attribute is treated as `&`, so `@feat(POSIX) @feat(BIG_ENDIAN)` matches only when both are set.
 Negation is also permitted: `@feat(POSIX | !WIN32)`.

 The compiler provides a large set of built-in feature flags for platform and target selection (`WIN32`, `MACOS`, `LINUX`, `POSIX`, `BIG_ENDIAN`, and many more); additional flags may be supplied through the build system.

+### `@finalizer`

+*Used for: function*

+Make this function run at shutdown.
+See [`@init`](#init) for the optional priority.
+Note that running a finalizer is a "best effort" attempt by the OS.
+During abnormal termination it is not guaranteed to run.

+The function must be a void function taking no arguments.

+### `@format`

+*Used for: functions and macros*

+Declares that this function or macro takes a formatting string followed by parameters, and enables compile time checking of the parameters.
+The argument of `@format` is the zero indexed position of the formatting string.

 ### `@if`